jmcvetta/golang-for-python-programmers/source/intro.rst

 Since "go" is such a common English word, it is completely useless as a search term when googling.
 Instead search for "golang".
-It is standard practice in the community that all Go-related blog posts, Github repos, tweets, job postings, etc be tagged with "golang".
+It is standard practice in the community that all Go-related blog posts, GitHub repos, tweets, job postings, etc., be tagged with "golang".

 Who's Using Go?